Resume and Cover Letters

 • Complete job descriptions of positions you have held

-• Transcripts / SAT scores
+• Transcripts and test scores

 • Projects from class, internship work or organizational involvement